pnppl/terf-blacklist/README.md

 # About

-I'm trying to remove anti-trans garbage from my search results.
+I'm trying to reduce the anti-trans garbage in my search results.

-I don't want to go full nuke, which means I will not be including, for example, transphobic news organizations like NYT, or the entirety of Xitter, since these are sites that might also rarely contain useful content.
-However, right-wing propaganda "news" sites like Quillette with zero redeeming qualities are fair game, as are individual articles and user accounts, like JKR.
+I don't want to go full nuke and block sites that might also rarely contain useful content, like mainstream news and social media.
+However, right-wing propaganda sites with zero redeeming qualities are fair game, as are individual articles and user accounts.

 I don't filter titles or transphobic phrases, since I still want to get results from people using them in the course of covering or criticizing the anti-trans movement.
-Unfortunately, this means that I can't filter out, eg, every YouTube video posted by an anti-trans organization.
-To some extent this is ameliorated by my liberal use of wildcards.
+Unfortunately, this means that I can't filter out, eg, every YouTube video posted by a transphobe.

-Obviously, there are edge cases.
+Obviously, it's subjective, and there are edge cases.
 There is a lot of transphobia in the world, most of it casual.
-When in doubt, the main condition is whether it's shitting up my search results.
-The goal is to make me less hesitant to even bother searching trans-related topics knowing the flood of garbage I'll be inviting, and hopefully, provide that to other people in the process.
+When in doubt, I'll ask myself whether it's shitting up my search results.

 **You can help!** See [CONTRIBUTING.md](https://github.com/pnppl/terf-blacklist/blob/master/CONTRIBUTING.md) for more info.

+Note: "terf" is just a convenient shorthand; this is not limited to one particular brand of transphobe.